webboty/Dexter-Wiki/Firmware.md

 DexRun.c also provides a few local functions.
 For example, onboard motion planning is being developed.

-To update the onboard firmware, you will need to shell into the robot (via e.g. PUTTY) and follow the directions at: https://github.com/HaddingtonDynamics/Dexter/blob/master/Firmware/README.md
+To update the onboard firmware, follow the directions at: https://github.com/HaddingtonDynamics/Dexter/blob/master/Firmware/README.md